THE BACK STORY

 At the same time our kids’ school essentially closed, which was a heartbreak for our family because we loved our school community, and it sent us scrambling to find a new one that would work for our family.
 My mom also was diagnosed with Breast Cancer and Cancer in the kidney shortly after, and I thanked God for having the opportunity to be in the situation to live with her so I could be there and present next to her while she went through it all (After undergoing three surgeries and chemo, she is currently cancer free).

 About mid-September 2018, our home was finally move-in ready.
-So, each child packed a large suitcase, and Michael and I each had a large suitcase, and we moved into an empty house.
+So, each child packed a large suitcase, and Michael and I each had a large suitcase, and we moved into a gloriously empty house.

 THE NITTY GRITTY